mahapatra-ananya/mealplanner/README.md

 them in real life
 - As a user, I want to be able to select a meal and see the ingredients required to make it
-- As a user, I want to be able to view a table of my planned meals grouped by day of the week and type of meal (eg - breakfast, lunch, dinner)
+- As a user, I want to be able to view my planned meals and their type (eg - breakfast, lunch, dinner) for each day of the week
-- As a user, I want to be able to change the number of columns and their titles in my table if I eat more or less than 3 meals a day
 - As a user, I want to be able to view an automatically generated shopping list of ingredients I need for the week but haven't yet bought